BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 Before you dive into actually creating raw transactions, you should make sure you understand how a Bitcoin transaction works.
 It's all about the UTXOs.

-> :book: ***What is a UTXO?*** When you receive cash in your Bitcoin wallet, it appears as an individual transaction: a singular blob.
+> 📖 ***What is a UTXO?*** When you receive cash in your Bitcoin wallet, it appears as an individual transaction: a singular blob.
 Each of these transactions is called a Unspent Transaction Output (UTXO).
 It doesn't matter if various payments were made to the same address or to multiple addresses: each incoming transaction remains distinct in your wallet as a UTXO.

 When you create a new outgoing transaction, you gather together one or more UTXOs, each of which represents a blob of money that you received.
 You use these as inputs for a new transaction.
 Together their amount must equal what you want to spend _or more_.
 Then, you generate one or more outputs, which give the money represented by the inputs to one or more people.
 This creates new UTXOs for the recipients, which may then use _those_ to fund future transactions.